DevMountain/Recipe-App/README.md

 - In numberOfRows return RARecipes class method count
 - in cellForRowAtIndexPath return a cell with the textLabel.text set to the string RARecipes class titleAtIndex for indexPath.row

+### Black Diamond
+ - Add the description of each recipe in small text on the main view

 ## Lesson 4: TableView Delegate

 ### Step 5: Setting Up the Delegate